Astroraf/dsc-central_tendency_warmup/README.md

 # Task 1

-The jazz_tracks object loaded above is a list of dictionary.
+The jazz_tracks object loaded above is a list of dictionaries.
 Each element of the dictionary contains data about a song.

 The first task is to parse this list, and gather the song length data from each dictionary.

-To do so, you will have to loop through jazz_tracks, then use the appropriate key to access the song length data for each element, this data to the list.
+To do so, you will have to loop through jazz_tracks, use the appropriate key to access the song length data for each element, then append this data ponit to the list.
 The list should then be composed of 1000 song lengths.

 ```python